ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 Therefore, the explanations of the results are:

 - When the variables `a` and `b` were assigned to 256, they were referenced to the same memory location where the 256 was stored.
 They pointed to the same object.
-- When the variables `x` and `y` were assigned to 257, they were two different objects in different memory locations because the 257 is not on the small integers caching range.
+- When the variables `x` and `y` were assigned to 257, they were two different objects in different memory locations because 257 is not on the small integers caching range.

 Since the `is` operator is to compare the memory locations of two variables, the `a is b` should output `True`, and the `x is y` should output `False`.